Seven Photographers Bring New Energy to Self-Portraiture

 D'Angelo Lovell Williams makes self-portraits that, like Tommy Kha, respond to his feeling of absence in popular culture and visual history.
 He's been photographing himself since high school—wild, Avatar-referencing digitally manipulated snapshots of D'Angelo and his friends—but his formal engagement with the genre began a few years ago when he was working on his MFA at Syracuse University.

-“My images are visual narratives much more than they are autobiographies,” Williams says.
+“My images are visual narratives as much as they are autobiographies.,” Williams says.
 While "biographical" might imply a clear-cut set of personal facts, Williams's work communicates a personal history that's a bit blurrier and less easy to define.
 His photographs, sometimes made solo, sometimes with other men, are formal and direct, and they encourage a slowed-down approach to looking and being seen.
 Many of his photos use the body as a sculptural tool for self-reflection.

 In one image, A Day Apart, 2018, collaborator Clifford Prince King, smoking a cigarette with a stern sense of cool, wears a white dress that conceals Williams sitting naked before him.
 Warm, magic-hour light spotlights the couple's mysterious amalgamation, while the protagonist stares back at anyone daring to look, owning their gaze.